 China and Gold

 A new global power.
 The world’s most populous country.
-One of the world’s fastest-growing economy, with the largestmeasured by .
+One of the world’s fastest-growing economies, with the largest as measured by .
 The world’s largest exporter and second-largest importer of goods.
 China.
 What are its links with the gold market?

 China’s Gold Reserves